sutble/Nutrition/README.md

 ### Food Tableview

 This tableview is populated from a list hosted on Firebase.
 It clearly presents the required info for each food (calories, carbs, protein, fat).
-In addition each element is color coded (red/green for high/low calories) and the other colors appear when the particular food item has a high content of that macro.
-I think this allows for users to understand the food item in a quick glance.
+In addition each element is color coded (red/green for high/low calories) and the other colors appear when the particular food item contains a large amount of the macro.
+This allows for users to understand the food item in a quick glance without additional screens.

 ### Calorie Tracker Chart